-The prototype of Accurail's HO scale Western Pacific 50-foot insulated steel plug-door boxcar was built in the mid-1950s.
-The then state-of-the-art RB car had a capacity of 4327 cu. ft.
+The prototype of Accurail's HO scale Western Pacific 50-foot insulated steel plug-door with Superior sliding doors.

-Accurail's HO scale version of this CB&Q 50-foot steel boxcar, also from the mid-1950s, is equipped with Superior sliding doors.

-Completing Accurail's recent list of new kits is this Soo Line 40-foot wood stock car.
-The HO scale model is based on a single-deck car built in 1921.
+Accurail's HO scale version of this CB&Q 50-foot steel boxcar, also from the mid-1950s, is equipped scale model is based on a single-deck car built in 1921.
 All Accurail kits include appropriate trucks and Accumate knuckle couplers.
 For additional information contact a dealer or visit accurail.com.

+Completing Accurail's recent list of new kits is this Soo Line 40-foot wood stock car.
+The HO

-OCTOBER NEWS HO SCALE | 9
+October news HO scale | 9

-Athearn has announced that three versions of a newly tooled SD60E will be ready for release next July.
+Athearn has announced that three versions of a newly tooled

+SD60E will be ready for release next July.
 The Genesis series HO scale model represents a group of SD60 diesels rebuilt in 2010 with mechanical upgrades and a unique new cab.
 In addition to its safety features, the replacement cab is readily identified by the flat nose with a center door, and a protruding housing above the windshield for the number boards and headlight.
 Athearn will offer the NS SD60E in three road numbers with each version having a slight variation in the fuel tank and type of antenna.
 A DC model will be available as well as an on-board sound version with a SoundTraxx Tsunami2 with a 1-inch speaker.